 This course examines the US court system, legal terminology and legal procedures.
-Specific emphasis will be on healthcare legislation/regulations, including confidentiality, privacy, control and use of protected health information; professional and practice related ethical issues, informed consent, torts, negligence, and the legalities of the electronic and other health related documentation.
+Specific emphasis will be on healthcare legislation and regulations, including confidentiality, privacy, control and use of protected health information; professional and practice related ethical issues, informed consent, torts, negligence, and the legalities of the electronic and other health related documentation.

 320 Health Data Management (3)